Blue Mountain (Bob Weir album)

-Blue Mountain is the third solo album by former Grateful Dead singer and guitarist Bob Weir, released on September 30, 2016.
+Blue Mountain is the third and final solo album by former Grateful Dead singer and guitarist Bob Weir, released on September 30, 2016.
 The album was inspired by his time working as a ranch hand in Wyoming when he was fifteen years old.
 It is Weir's first solo studio album since Heaven Help the Fool, released in 1978 and first studio album since recording Evening Moods as the leader of RatDog in 2000.

 Blue Mountain reached No. 14 on the Billboard 200 album chart, becoming his highest charting album.
-Songs from the album are frequently performed live by Weir with his band Bobby Weir & Wolf Bros.
+Songs from the album were frequently performed live by Weir with his band Bobby Weir & Wolf Bros.

 Background

 In a July 2015 NPR interview, guitarist Josh Ritter stated that Weir was working on an album of "cowboy songs".
 In August 2015, during an interview with Dan Rather, Weir performed a ballad, titled "Blue Mountain" from the upcoming album.
 On February 12, 2016, while performing at Sweetwater Music Hall for a benefit for Ring Mountain Day School, Weir debuted two new originals from the album; "Gonesville", and "Lay My Lily Down".

-Musicians on the album include Ritter, Josh Kaufman, Scott Devendorf, Joe Russo, and The Walkmen's Walter Martin, along with lyricists Gerrit Graham and Barlow.
+Musicians on the album include Ritter, Josh Kaufman, Scott Devendorf, Joe Russo, and The Walkmen's Walter Martin, along with lyricists Gerrit Graham and John Perry Barlow.
 Kaufman is the producer.

 Weir set out on a 9-date "Campfire Tour" in support of the album in October 2016, making stops on the West and East coasts.
 He was backed on the tour by members of the National, including Aaron Dessner, Bryan Devendorf, Scott Devendorf, and Josh Kaufman.